wp-plugins/connections/readme.txt

 * OTHER: Update the settings page to match the WordPress setting page styles for better integration.
 * OTHER: Update the categories page style to match the WordPress categories page styles for better integration.
 * OTHER: Update the role page style to use the post metabox style for better integration.
-* OTHER: All processes are now handled by a pocess method rather than hooking into the current page for better role capability support.
+* OTHER: All processes are now handled by a process method rather than hooking into the current page for better role capability support.
 * OTHER: Remove the Donate link from the meta links on the Plugins page.
 * OTHER: Added a entry meta table for future support for custom entry details.
 * OTHER: Tweaked the header of the Manage / Copy / Edit screen.